 - We work in every corner of the earth be it Africa, Asia, Europe, or North America.

-- All our carriers are fitted with top-of-line medical equipment.
+- All our aircraft are fitted with top-of-line medical equipment.

 - We believe in quality of service.